Obama now has to deal with plague and pestilence to add to his 100 days of crises, and swine flu is proving no complacent little piggy

 But seriously, and it is serious, the dramatic announcements from WHO are alarming.
 Armed with its new pandemic scale. with 6 being the worst, the WHO has pushed swine flu to grade 5, and admits still precious little is known about it other than like all influenzas it is unpredictable.

 This imminent pandemic points to a glaring problem in our globalized world.
 Not its open borders, free travel and free trade.
 It is the inequality between the rich and the poor nations that will be glaringly obvious.
 With major health issues this inequality manifests itself in the numbers of people who cannot afford access to health care and therefore delay treatment despite being sick; in the quality of intensive care and numbers of doctors available; in the quality of surveillance of the population; and in the quality of living conditions.
 When many people share confined space, illness obviously spreads quickly.
-Or is it a coincidence that swine flu has spread quickly and severely through Mexico, and been largely contained and relatively mild in other nations like the US, New Zealand and Canada?
+Or is it a coincidence that swine flu has spread quickly and severely through

 The WHO is obviously concerned about this inequity, prompting its plea to pharmaceutical companies to put aside normal competitive interests and work together in a stance of social responsibility.